Vom1124/PikeRobotics_automated_detection/README.md

 - [x] Benchmark segmentation-based approaches:\
       All segmentation methods, including morphology applied segemtnation without learning-based model did not perform well.

+- [x] Non-learnign based detectors:\
+      Implemented Hough Transform to detect the shape of the bolt.
+Not much success here...

 - [ ] Integrate template-matching detection:\
       A simple yet effective template matching using SSD/NCC functions and/or with feature/keypoint matching using ORB, SIFT, etc. Might be robust if pre-processing and post-processing is done correctly.
 Post-processing example: RANSAC to detect inliers after featrues are extracted and matched.
 Currently, in testing ...